What did Jesus say about John, and how were they related?

 John the Baptist is the Forerunner of the Lord, who prepared the way and the crowds for the reception of the Messiah, Jesus Christ.
 John’s main message was, “Repent, for the kingdom of heaven is at hand.”
 Those who renounced their sins were baptized in Jordan.
 The ritual accompanying John’s Baptism of the Jews was similar to that described in the Dead Sea Scrolls.

-It can be concluded that John was part of the group of Essenes living in the wilderness.
-But unlike the Qumran Scrolls, where Baptism was an individual ritual, John’s Baptism at Jordan was a group ritual.
+It can be concluded that John was part of the Essenes living in the wilderness.
+But unlike the Qumran Scrolls, where Baptism was an individual ritual, John’s Baptism in Jordan was a group ritual.
 This Baptism also has an eschatological significance, foreshadowing, as the Prophet himself said.
 So, the Baptism with “fire and the Holy Spirit” that the Coming One, Christ the Lord, would bring.

 John the Baptist- Jesus of Nazareth